-We all know the old saying, ‘Fail to plan, plan to fail’.
-We don’t want you to be that person, which is why we created the following 8 step outsourcing plan with links to really useful and practical blogs and eBooks.
-Don’t start your outsourcing journey without checking this out.
+We all know the old saying, ‘fail to plan, plan to fail’.
+You don’t want to be that person, which is why we’ve created the following eight step plan to help set you up for outsourcing success.

 1. Tell your staff

-2. Identify what tasks you want to outsource
+2. Identify what tasks you want to send offshore

-To do this you need to engage your existing team and ask them to help you by recording down the inefficiencies in their day, workshopping business process improvements and understanding the level of process documentation within your business.
+Once you’ve made the decision to outsource, you need to clearly define the tasks within your business that you’re going to have your offshore team complete.
+To do this you need to engage your existing team and ask them to help you by recording down the inefficiencies in their day.

 3. Engage an outsourcing supplier

-Engaging the right outsourcing provider with the correct model for your business and your work practices is crucial in ensuring success.
-Without being familiar with the Business Processing Outsourcing (BPO) industry you could find yourself in a situation where you do not really understand what to expect from providers, whether what they are selling represents good value and whether or not you’re opening your business up to unnecessary risk.
+Engaging the right outsourcing provider with the correct model for your business and your work practices is crucial for success.
+Without being familiar with the Business Processing Outsourcing (BPO) industry you could find yourself in a situation where you don’t really understand what to expect from providers, whether what they are selling represents good value and whether or not you’re opening your business up to unnecessary risk.

-This is precisely the reason we wrote the ebook, 33 questions to ask your outsourcing provider.
-When you are shopping for an outsourcing provider make sure you go to any sales meeting armed with these questions; and you will very quickly learn who is the right match for you.
+When you’re shopping for an outsourcing provider make sure you go to any sales meeting armed with these questions; and you’ll very quickly learn who is the right match for you.

 4. Get your technology right

-Today’s technology is what makes outsourcing offshore such an effective business solution.
+Today’s technology is what makes outsourcing such an effective business solution.
 The tech is incredibly cost effective and easy to set up and operate.
 Basically, all you need is a computer, headset, webcam and web conferencing platform (we use Zoom).
-If you want more info on what you need (some of the following is optional) to set up your staff and office to make working with remote staff as simple as possible then read the following two blogs.

-5. Create a Job Description and Key Results Areas
+5. Create a Job Description and define your Key Results Areas

 6. Develop a training plan

 A very common concern for businesses looking to outsource for the first time is ‘how long will they take to train’?
-The answer: If trained correctly then no longer than training someone you hire locally.
+The answer is, if trained correctly then no longer than training someone you hire locally.

-Think of all the effort you have gone through to manage the introduction of an outsourced team in your business, choose a provider, recruit a resource and train them, and fit out your office with the right technology, for it all to fall apart because your offshore team is not being managed on an ongoing basis.
+Think of all the effort you’ve gone through, introducing an offshore team into your business, choosing a provider, recruiting an employee, training them and upgrading your technology for it all to fall apart because your offshore team is not being managed on an ongoing basis.

-The set and forget technique does not work with the management of anyone, let alone an offshore team.
+The set and forget technique doesn’t work with the management of anyone, let alone an offshore team.
 You need to have an effective management framework within your business that is consistently used to manage your outsourced staff.

 8. Grow your team